MicrosoftDocs/Devices-docs/surface-hub/whiteboard-collaboration.md

 - Open port: **HTTPS: 443** (normally configured when you first run Surface Hub.)
 - Ensure that Whiteboard is enabled for your organization.
 For more information, see [Manage access to Whiteboard](/microsoft-365/whiteboard/manage-whiteboard-access-organizations).

-## Office 365 requirements
+## Microsoft 365 requirements

-- Whiteboard collaboration is only supported in the Office 365 commercial environment and requires Office 365 with cloud-based Azure Active Directory (Azure AD).
+- Whiteboard collaboration is only supported in the Microsoft 365 commercial environment and requires Microsoft 365 with cloud-based Azure Active Directory (Azure AD).
-- You can only run collaborative sessions among users belonging to the same Office 365 tenant.
+- You can only run collaborative sessions among users belonging to the same Microsoft 365 tenant.
-- Office 365 Germany or Office 365 operated by 21Vianet don't support whiteboard collaboration.
+- Microsoft 365 Germany or Microsoft 365 operated by 21Vianet don't support whiteboard collaboration.

 ## Collaborating with whiteboards